XRPLF/xrpl-dev-portal/content/tutorial-gateway-guide.md

 ## Infrastructure ##

-For the gateway's own security as well as the stability of the network, we recommend that each gateway operate its own `rippled` servers, along with any other important infrastructure necessary for the gateway's operation.
-Ripple provides detailed and individualized recommendations to businesses interested in operating a significant Ripple-based business.
+For the gateway's own security as well as the stability of the network, we recommend that each gateway run its own `rippled` servers.
+Ripple (the company) provides detailed and individualized recommendations to businesses interested in running a significant Ripple-based business.

 Contact [partners@ripple.com](mailto:partners@ripple.com) to see how Ripple can help.